Exhibition: ‘WAR/PHOTOGRAPHY: Images of Armed Conflict and Its Aftermath’ at the Museum of Fine Arts, Houston – Posting Part 4

 This photograph inhabits you, it haunts you like few others.

-Early Wittgenstein described a world of facts pictured by thoughts. he said, “Don’t Think, But Look!”
+Early Wittgenstein described a world of facts pictured by thoughts.
+He said, “Don’t Think, But Look!”

 I would add “Don’t think, but feel and look”